Gaya sa Pelikula: Development

-With Globe Studios producing the web series, they said that it was inspired with the success of 2gether: The series, a Thai television series, and other similar Asian boys' love content.
+With Globe Studios producing the web series, they said that it was inspired with the success of 2gether: The Series, a Thai television series, and other similar Asian boys' love content.
 It also aimed on having "more gay stories told by gay people" as it advocates for LGBTQ+ media representation.
 A preview of the series' opening scene was released on Wattpad on April 20, 2020.

 In a tweet from the series' official Twitter account on June 27, 2020, Jaime "JP" Habac Jr. was named as its director.
 Habac is notable for directing I'm Drunk, I Love You, a 2017 romantic comedy independent film.

 Its teaser was released on September 4, 2020, on YouTube featuring lead actors Paolo Pangilinan and Ian Pangilinan.
-The series is Paolo's first acting role while it will be Ian's first lead role on screen.
+The series is Paolo's first acting role and Ian's first lead role on screen.

 On November 13, Globe Studios postponed the release of the finale and e-fan meet to November 20 to gather support for those affected by Typhoon Ulysses.